Balasubramanian-pg/Data-Bricks/README.md

-Of course!
-Here is a comprehensive roadmap to learn Databricks, designed to take you from a complete beginner to a proficient practitioner, and even to an advanced level.

-This roadmap is broken down into phases, with key concepts and actionable steps for each.

 ### Guiding Philosophy
 Databricks is not a single technology but a **unified platform**.
 Your learning path will involve understanding its core components and how they work together.
 The goal is to move from using it as a simple Spark engine to leveraging it as a cohesive data and AI platform.

----

 ### Phase 1: Foundation & Onboarding (The "What and Why")
 **Goal:** Understand what Databricks is, why it's used, and get your first hands-on experience.